james-gould/azure-keyvault-emulator/README.md

 dotnet add package AzureKeyVaultEmulator.Aspire.Hosting
 ```

-### 2. Either override an existing Aspire resource or directly add the Emulator.
+### 2. Either override an existing Aspire resource or directly add the Emulator:

 ```csharp
 var keyVaultServiceName = "keyvault"; // Remember this string, you'll need it to get the vaultUri!